clarkfitzg/stat196K/sample-stream-hw.md

 # code style guidelines

-- Critique and improve code
+- Critique and improve code by applying general engineering principles

 Reading your code taught me new things about Julia, and helped me rewrite my code to improve it.
 Thanks!

+Adopt a beginner / growth oriented mindset when you learn a new technology.

+## Announcements

 New test cases: